A Castle, but Not…

 The legacy of the Carbonari and Pellico can still be found in the vicinity of the fortress.
 Near the entrance gate is a stone monument dedicated to the Carbonari prisoners and a street bearing Pellico’s name runs around part of the hill that Špilberk stands on.

-Shortly after it’s use as a prison ended, the fortress was converted for use as a military barracks, a purpose it would serve for roughly a century.
-Notoriety continued to hang over the fortress during that period; both military prisoners and civilian objectors to Austro-Hungarian rule were held there during the First World War while World War Two saw it used by German forces as a both a barracks and a transfer point for those being sent to concentration camps.
+Shortly after use as a prison ended, the fortress was converted to military barracks, a purpose it would serve for roughly a century.
+Notoriety continued to hang over Špilberk during that period; both military prisoners and civilian objectors to Austro-Hungarian rule were held there during the First World War.

 The hill the fortress stands on is a well landscaped park that offers good views of the city’s cathedral and older sections of the city.
 It’s an enjoyable place to spend some time on a pleasant day and is one more example of how Brno balances urban development with green spaces.